Mamad90m/KNN-NaiveBayes/Mark.md

 Two machine learning techniques, K-nearest neighbors (KNN) and Naive Bayes, were used to classify a data set of breast cancer into two
 categories: Malignant and Benign.
-KNN had a slightly higher accuracy and sensitivity than Naive Bayes.
+KNN had a slightly higher accuracy, sensitivity, and specificity than Naive Bayes.
 This suggests that KNN is a better method for this particular data set.